 - Bachelor’s degree or higher is required, preferably in education, special education or related field

-- A MSDE certification or eligibility for MSDE certification
+- MSDE certification or eligibility for MSDE certification

-- Elementary & Middle School teachers requires certification in Special Education, grades 1-9
+- Middle School positions require certification in Special Education, 1-8 or 6-Adult

-- High School teachers require certification in Special Education or Content Area certification for Physical Education and Art Teachers.
+- High School positions require certification in Special Education, 6-Adult.
+Physical Education and Art positions require content area certification.
 Content area certification is a plus for other subjects.

 - Two or more years of experience in a special education setting, preferably working with students with emotional disabilities is preferred